steambird1/mindustry-c/README.md

 Installation is not needed.
 Just download `main.html` and all javascript files and ensure that you have Internet connection (UI requires Bootstrap from CDN; or the display might be a little bit weird).

 Then, **start a server and browse `main.html` from it (or you will be blocked by CORS policy of browsers)**.

+(If you use Windows, then `start.bat` can do these for you.)

 Execute the following command in the root directory of the download files if you have python 3:

 ```
 python -m http.server